Lovishkasoni/-Automated-Code-Error-Correction-/README.md

 * Enhance code quality with instant error repair suggestions.
 * Foster more engaging coding experience through visual feedback.
 * Provide a scalable framework that can be extended to other languages and richer fixes.

+## **How It Works?**

+To test it, make sure the file testnew.js (containing the error where '==' should be '===') is present in your project folder.

+1. Open the project in VS Code.

+2. Press Ctrl + Shift + D and click Run and Debug.

+3. A new window titled “Extension Development Host” will open.

+4. In this new window, press Ctrl + P and open the file testnew.js.

+5. Then press Ctrl + Shift + P and select “Show Mr. Incredible Panel”.

+6. A user interface will appear — click the button “Apply all simple fixes.”

+7. Once debugging and automatic correction are complete, a pop-up message will appear saying “Applied all simple fixes!”

+Your code is now error-free and successfully auto-fixed! ✅